Hackmonstar/Artificial-Intelligence-Based-Voice-Controlled-Scrolling-of-a-Menu-on-an-OLED/README.md

 - **Go Down** – scrolls the menu downward
 - **Enter** – selects/confirms a menu option

-Once a command is recognized, the module sends a signal to the microcontroller.
-The microcontroller interprets the command and updates the OLED display accordingly, causing the menu to scroll or select the desired option.
+Once a command is recognized, the microcontroller interprets the command and updates the OLED display accordingly, causing the menu to scroll or select the desired option.

 This creates a hands-free menu navigation system.